puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 ```

 ```
-Using project "userXY" on server "https://<theClusterAPIURL>".
+Using project "username" on server "https://<theClusterAPIURL>".
 ```

 The returned project name should correspond to your username.